Handforth

 Handforth is a town and civil parish in Cheshire, England, 9 miles south of Manchester city centre.
-The population at the 2011 census was 6,266.
+The population of the parish was 6,715 at the 2021 census.
 In the 1960s and 1970s, two overspill housing estates, Spath Lane in Handforth, and Colshaw Farm nearby in Wilmslow, were built to re-house people from inner city Manchester.
-It lies between Wilmslow, Heald Green, Stanley Green and Styal and forms part of the Greater Manchester Built-up Area.
+It lies between Wilmslow, Heald Green, and Styal, and forms part of the Greater Manchester Built-up Area.